pyth-network/pyth-crosschain/target_chains/solana/sdk/js/pyth_solana_receiver/README.md

 # Pyth Solana Receiver JS SDK

-This is a Javascript SDK to interact with the Pyth Solana Receiver contract on Solana whose code lives [here](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/solana).
+This is a Javascript SDK to interact with the Pyth Solana Receiver contract whose code lives [here](/target_chains/solana).

 ## Pull model

-The Pyth Solana Receiver allows users to consume Pyth price updates on a pull-basis.
-This means that the user is responsible for pushing the price data on-chain whenever they want to interact with an app that requires a price update.
+The Pyth Solana Receiver allows users to consume Pyth price updates on a pull basis.
+This means that the user is responsible for submitting the price data on-chain whenever they want to interact with an app that requires a price update.

 Price updates get posted into price update accounts, owned by the Receiver contract.
 Once an update has been posted to a price update account, it can be used by anyone by simply passing the price update account as one of the accounts in a Solana instruction.
 Price update accounts can be closed by whoever wrote them to recover the rent.